urwid/urwid/docs/manual/canvascache.rst

 visible, unchanged canvases so that not all of the visible widgets need to be rendered for each update.

-The :class:`Widget` base class uses some metaclass magic to capture the canvas objects returned when :meth:`render` is called and return them the next time :meth:`render` is called again with the same parameters.
+The :class:`~urwid.widget.Widget` base class uses some metaclass magic to capture the canvas objects returned when :meth:`render` is called and return them the next time :meth:`render` is called again with the same parameters.
 The :meth:`_invalidate` method is provided as a way to remove cached widgets so that changes to the widget are visible the next time the screen is redrawn.